Bank Runs With and Without Bank Failure: Conceptual Framework

-Anecdotal evidence and aggregate data suggest that runs often occur following bad realizations of fundamentals.
-A second class of models of \textit{fundamental-based panic runs} captures this idea \citep{MorrisShin2000,Goldstein2005}.\footnote{See also \citet{Allen1998} and \citet{Rochet2004} for models where runs occur after the realization of poor fundamentals.} In \citet{Goldstein2005}, bank fundamentals are stochastic, but agents do not have common knowledge about fundamentals.
-Instead, each depositor receives a slightly noisy signal of the bank's asset value.
+\paragraph{Fundamental-based Panic Runs} Models of non-fundamental runs do not predict a sharp relation between fundamentals and runs.
+However, runs may be more likely following bad realizations of fundamentals.
+Models of \textit{fundamental-based panic runs} capture this idea \citep{MorrisShin2000,Goldstein2005}.\footnote{See also \citet{Allen1998} and \citet{Rochet2004} for models where runs occur after the realization of poor fundamentals.
+To capture the idea that runs should occur in relatively weaker banks, \cite{Ennis2003} and \cite{Gertler2015} assume that non-fundamental runs are more likely in banks with lower $\theta$.} In \citet{Goldstein2005}, bank fundamentals are stochastic, but agents do not have common knowledge about fundamentals.
+Instead, each depositor receives a slightly noisy private signal of the bank's asset value $\theta$.
 This global games set-up can feature a unique equilibrium as a function of fundamentals.
-A bank run occurs when bank fundamentals fall below a specific threshold.
-However, importantly, the model generates panic runs, in the sense that, absent the run, the bank would have been solvent and survived.\footnote{In practice, depositors are often sleepy and not attentive to bank fundamentals \citep[e.g.,][]{Egan2025}.
-Therefore, depositors may react slowly to weak fundamentals, leading to runs on weak banks to occur once these banks are already insolvent \citep{CLV2026}.} Runs thus amplify bad fundamentals.
+A bank run occurs when bank fundamentals $\theta$ fall below a specific threshold $\theta^* \in (\theta^S,\theta^L)$.
+Importantly, the model generates panic runs, in the sense that, absent the run, the bank would have been solvent and survived for $\theta \in [\theta^S, \theta^*)$.\footnote{In practice, depositors may be sleepy and not attentive to bank fundamentals \citep[e.g.,][]{Egan2025}.
+Therefore, depositors may react slowly to weak fundamentals, leading to runs on weak banks once these banks are already insolvent \citep{CLV2026}.} Runs thus amplify bad fundamentals.
 The empirical prediction is that fundamental-based panic runs should occur in banks with weak fundamentals.\footnote{In \cite{CalomirisKahn1991} and \cite{Diamond2001}, runs are triggered by negative information about bank assets.
 In these frameworks, demandable deposits are the optimal contract to discipline bankers.}